July 23, 2014

 - The route, is not serving Robson east of Granville, (hence not serving Yaletown when it is natural to extend the Robson route eastward)

 - As we have seen before, it doesn’t make for a grid oriented network improving legibility and general accessibility

 The option avoiding Robson square, is mainly the current seasonal routing.
-Beside the resolving of Hook at Burrard and Robson, it doesn’t address most of its current shortcoming already denounced many times :
+Beside the removal of the hook at Burrard and Robson, it doesn’t address most of its current shortcoming already pointed many times :

-- The route is disconnected of the Granville bus corridor, and offer a back-ward connection with the Canada line
+- The route is disconnected of the Granville bus corridor, and offers a back-ward connection with the Canada line

 - The disconnection between Yaletwon and the Robson Strasse is even greater

 All trip toward South Vancouver or Yaletwon are penalized

 The drawback of this option?
 The loop is pretty insulated of the rest of the network: